Héctor de Bourgoing: International career

 De Bourgoing was born in Argentina and was of French descent.
 He was selected to play for Argentina on five occasions before moving to Europe, where under the rules of the day he could change international allegiance to play for France.
-He represented the French national team in the 1966 FIFA World Cup, scoring a goal in a 2–1 defeat by Argentina's rivals Uruguay.
+He represented the France national team in the 1966 FIFA World Cup, scoring a goal in a 2–1 defeat by Argentina's rivals Uruguay.